How to get from Athens to Santorini? You have two options.

 Ferry tickets from Athens to Santorini can be purchased online, at the ticket office at Piraeus port, or at one of the kiosks at Athens airport.
-If purchasing a ticket upon arrival at Athens airport is the most convenient choice for you, head to the Blue star ferries kiosk in the Arrivals area.
+Buying a ticket online saves stress and waiting at the crowded port.

 Navigating Piraeus Port

 Piraeus port is Athens’ largest port.
 To take the boat to Santorini, you need to get to gate E7.

 The port staff is very accommodating and if you have a little wait before your ferry departure time, they generally let you leave your bags there.
 So, you can head out to explore Piraeus a little or grab a quick Greek coffee at one of the nearby seafront bars.

 All ferries that run between Athens and Santorini offer some form of service where passengers can purchase snacks and refreshments.
 The blue star ferries are arguably better in this sense.

 The large boats offer ample options for having light snacks or dinner.
 Additionally, they have plenty of space to walk around or sit outside on the upper decks of the boat.

 The sea jets and small hydrofoils do offer small snack stores where you can purchase sandwiches or beverages.
 However, the seating onboard is airplane style and you cannot sit outside or walk around the boat.